mharbuz/rlbook-exercises/chapter1.md

 the reinforcement learning player?
 Can you think of any better way to solve the tic-tac-toe problem as posed?
 #### Answer
+* X's and O's can have the same policy (depends on who's the firt move)